 What's Our COR?

-Reshaping and Redefining Someone's Future - Even Ours - Starts Here.
+Reshaping and Redefining Futures - Even Ours - Starts Here.

 The root of the word courage is COR, which is the Latin word for heart.
 And for us, courage and heart encapsulate everything we do.
 Having courage and heart means we envision a realistically optimistic future for our students.
 We are the guardians of this vision, and protect it from the disbelief of others, including the students themselves.
 We come to COR with a heart for this work and the belief that we can have an immeasurable impact.